Menu

 Richard Cloward and Frances Fox Piven Award

-The Richard Cloward and Frances Fox Piven Award recognizes an activist group, in the region of the annual meeting, that puts the ideals of the Critical Political Science Section, "to make the study of politics relevant to the struggle for a better world," into practice.
-Deadline for nominations: April 1, 2023
+The Richard Cloward and Frances Fox Piven Award is given annually by the Critical Political Science section of the American Political Science Association (APSA).
+It recognizes an activist group, in the region of the annual meeting of the APSA, that puts into practice the ideals of Critical Political Science, “making the study of political science relevant to building a more democratic and egalitarian economic, social, and political order.”
+Deadline for nominations: April 1, 2026

 Award Committee